-Co-incidentally Mirza Ghiyas Beg was also the grandfather of Mumtaz Mahal who is the woman buried in Taj Mahal.
+Coincidentally Mirza Ghiyas Beg was also the grandfather of Mumtaz Mahal who is the woman buried in the Taj Mahal.
 It is said that Noorjehan wanted Shahjahan to marry her daughter from the first marriage.
 But Shahjahan fell for her brother’s daughter and the rest is history.

 Architectural elements of Itmad-Ud-Daula

-Tomb of Itmad-Ud-Daulah is supposed to be the first all-marble building in India, setting a trend for white marble structures.
-Historians also put it as the first draft for Taj Mahal although there are many other buildings that stake the same claim.
-Till this point most buildings in Agra and around were built with red sandstone.
-I must mention here that the tall gates around this monument are still made in red sandstone.
+This tomb is supposed to be the first all-marble building in India, setting a trend for white marble structures.
+Historians also put it as the first draft for the Taj Mahal although there are many other buildings that stake the same claim.
+Till this point, most buildings in Agra and around were built with red sandstone.
+I must mention here that the tall gates around this monument are still made of red sandstone.
 And have inlay work similar to that of entrance gates at Taj Mahal and Akbar’s tomb.
 Even the platform on which the white tomb stands is made of red sandstone.
-Many other small structures within the Itmad-Ud-Daula complex are also in red sandstone that is found in abundance locally.
+Many other small structures within the complex are also in red sandstone that is found in abundance locally.

 Persian & Indian Elements

-Typically in a tomb, elements like flower vases and fruits, cypress trees, wine bottles and fishes are not painted.
-But they can be seen on the walls of Itmad-Ud-Daula.
-The ceilings on top of the tombs of Ghiyas Beg and his wife are most ornate and comparable to the painted ceilings of the Akbar’s tomb at Sikandra.
-Ceilings are painted in rich colors with a generous used of golden color.
+Typically in a tomb, elements like flower vases and fruits, cypress trees, wine bottles, and fishes are not painted.
+But they can be seen on the walls of the monument.
+The ceilings on top of the tombs of Ghiyas Beg and his wife are most ornate and comparable to the painted ceilings of Akbar’s tomb at Sikandra.
+Ceilings are painted in rich colors with generous use of golden color.

 The outer walls are richly decorated with inlay work.
-Various stones like corelian, jasper, topaz etc have been set in marble using the pietra dura technique.
+Various stones like Carnelian, Jasper, Topaz, etc have been set in marble using the pietra dura technique.
 You primarily see a white structure with a lot of yellow and grey floral and geometric patterns on it.
 This is interspersed with the intricate jaali or latticework in white marble.
 Inside the tomb, most walls are painted.

 Favorite Monument in Agra

 When I asked my guide Aadil, which is his favorite monument in Agra – he said Itmad-Ud-Daula and this was before I saw it.
-I asked him why and he said – Itmad-Ud-Daula has a delicacy and a feminine charm that no other building in Agra has.
+I asked him why and he said – it has a delicate and feminine charm that no other building in Agra has.
 He went on to analyze that this is perhaps because a woman built it while all other buildings have been built by men.
-Or maybe it was a daughter’s love for her parents that brings certain softness to the structure.
-When I reached here, I still had his words at the back of my mind.
+Or maybe it was a daughter’s love for her parents that brings a certain softness to the structure.
+When I reached here, I still had his words in the back of my mind.

-Do budget couple of hours for this delicacy in marble when you visit Agra next time.
+Do plan a couple of hours for this delicacy in marble when you visit Agra next time.

-Recommend you read following travel blog posts on places to visit in Uttar Pradesh.
+Recommend you read the following travel blog posts on places to visit in Uttar Pradesh.